Haskayne MBA Program

 All incoming exchange students must be nominated by the exchange coordinators of our partner universities via e-mail.
 After nomination, students will receive detailed instructions on application, courses and housing information.
 To gain a better understanding of our MBA programs, please see our online graduate calendar.
 For housing information, please see Student Residence.

-Partner universities must nominate students before March 15 to ensure all incoming exchange students register for classes at the same time as Haskayne students for the upcoming fall (September semester).
+Partner universities must nominate students before March 15 to ensure all incoming exchange students register for classes at the same time as Haskayne students for the upcoming fall (September semester)and winter semester.
 Nominated students must then apply by April 15.
-Winter (January) term nominations must be submitted by August 15, and student applications must be received by September 15.
+For partners with two nomination cycles, Winter (January-April) semester nominations can be accepted by August 15, and student applications must be received by September 15.

 Incoming exchange students are encouraged to participate in the UCI International Student Orientation in order to become familiar with future events and activities.